quicwg/multipath/draft-ietf-quic-multipath.md

     several ones.
   * The client uses multiple IP addresses and the server listens on several ones.
+    * The client uses only one IP address and the server listens on only one.

+Note that in the last scenario, it still remains possible to have multiple paths over the connection, given that a path is not only defined by the IP addresses being used, but also the port numbers.
-The client can use one or several ports per IP address and the server can listen on one ore several ports per IP address.
+In particular, the client can use one or several ports per IP address and the server can listen on one or several ports per IP address.

 This proposal does not cover address discovery and management.
 Addresses and the actual decision process to setup or tear down paths are assumed